projectchrono/chrono/doxygen/documentation/module_vehicle/vehicle_terrain.md

 <img src="http://www.projectchrono.org/assets/manual/vehicle/terrain/Rigid_heightmap_mag.png" width="400" />

 **Height and normal calculation**.
-The implementation of [RigidTerrain::GetHeight](@ref chrono::vehicle::RigidTerrain::GetHeight) and [RigidTerrain::GetNormal](@ref chrono::vehicle::RigidTerrain::GetNormal) rely on a relatively expensive ray-casting operation: a vertical ray is cast from a large (currently 1000) \f$z\f$ value in all constituent patches with the height and normal at the intersection point reported back; if no patch is intersected, these functions return \f$-1000\f$ and \f$[0,0,1]\f$, respectively.
+The implementation of [RigidTerrain::GetHeight](@ref chrono::vehicle::RigidTerrain::GetHeight) and [RigidTerrain::GetNormal](@ref chrono::vehicle::RigidTerrain::GetNormal) rely on a relatively expensive ray-casting operation: a vertical ray is cast from above in all constituent patches with the height and normal at the intersection point reported back.
+For a box patch, the ray-casting uses a custom analytical implementation which finds intersections of the ray with the \f$+z\f$ face of the box domain; for mesh-based patches, the ray-casting is deferred to the underlying collision system.
+If no patch is intersected, these functions return \f$0\f$ and \f$[0,0,1]\f$, respectively.

 **Location-dependent coefficient of friction**.
-The rigid terrain model supports the definition of a `FrictionFunctor` object, but its use is a relatively expensive calculation: at each invocation of the collision detection algorithm (i.e., once per simulation step) the list of all contacts in the Chrono system is traversed to intercept all contacts that involve a rigid terrain patch collision model; for these contacts, the composite material properties are modified to account for the terrain coefficient of friction at the point of contact.
+The rigid terrain model supports the definition of a `FrictionFunctor` object.
+If no such functor is provided, [RigidTerrain::GetCoefficientFriction](@ref chrono::vehicle::RigidTerrain::GetCoefficientFriction) uses the ray-casting approach to identify the correct patch and the (constant) coefficient of friction for that patch is returned.
+If a functor is provided, RigidTerrain::GetCoefficientFriction simply returns its value.
+However, processing of contacts with the terrain (e.g., when using rigid tires or a tracked vehicle) is relatively expensive: at each invocation of the collision detection algorithm (i.e., once per simulation step) the list of all contacts in the Chrono system is traversed to intercept all contacts that involve a rigid terrain patch collision model; for these contacts, the composite material properties are modified to account for the terrain coefficient of friction at the point of contact.

 A rigid terrain can be constructed programatically, defining one patch at a time, or else specified in a JSON file like the following one:
 \include "../../data/vehicle/terrain/RigidPatches.json"